Download Robot Structural Analysis | Robot Structural Analysis Free Trial

 If your installation or product download fails, try using the Browser Download method instead (not available in macOS).
 We recommend disabling pop-up blockers and trying a different browser, such as Chrome or Explorer.
 For more solutions, check out our guide to troubleshooting Autodesk product download issues.

 Students and educators can get free one-year educational access to Autodesk products and services, renewable as long as you remain eligible.
-If you are a student or educator, you can access free Robot Structural Analysis software with an Autodesk Education plan (US site).
+If you are a student or educator, you can access free Robot Structural Analysis software with an Autodesk Education plan.